LaxarJS/grunt-laxar/README.md

 $ npm install
 ```

-After that, load it's tasks from your Gruntfile:
+After that, load its tasks from your Gruntfile:

 ```js
 grunt.loadNpmTasks( 'grunt-laxar' );
 ```

 ## Included tasks